 Pinal County Commission on Trial Court Appointments

-The State Bar Standing Appointments Committee is currently accepting applications to fill two openings on the Pinal County Commission on Trial Court Appointments for Supervisorial Districts 4 and 5.
+The State Bar Standing Appointments Committee is currently accepting applications to fill two openings on the Pinal County Commission on Trial Court Appointments in Supervisorial District 1 and 2.

 Click here for an application form.

 For additional information contact Nina Benham at 602.340.7329 or Nina.Benham@staff.azbar.org.

 Purpose: This non-partisan commission is chaired by the Chief Justice of the Arizona Supreme Court (or his designee).
 Primary responsibility is to screen, interview and select judicial nominees for submission to the Governor of Arizona for the Governor's final selection to fill judicial vacancies.

 Openings: Two.
 Applicants must reside in SD 1 or SD 2.
 There are no applicant restrictions with regard to one’s political party affiliation.
 The SD 1 seat is currently vacant.
 SD 2 Commissioner Kate E. Milewski (Pinal County Public Defender’s Office, Florence) is completing her first term and is eligible for, and may seek, reappointment to a second term.

 Candidate Criteria/Qualifications: Applicants must be active members of, and in good standing with, the State Bar of Arizona.
 Applicants shall have resided in the state, and shall have been admitted to practice before the Arizona Supreme Court, for not less than five (5) years.
 Applicants must have resided in Pinal County Supervisorial District 1 or 2 for at least one year and can be members of any political party.